What is a clinical trial?

 - This phase usually lasts a few months.

-- Phase II involves a larger group of people compared to Phase I. In Phase II these people have the condition being targeted by the therapy.
+- Phase II studies involve a larger group of people than in Phase I. In Phase II, all participants have the condition being targeted by the therapy.

-- This phase is designed to test how good the new treatment is at treating the disease.
+- This phase is designed to test how effective the new treatment is at treating the condition.

 - To ensure objectivity, these studies are usually randomised and double-blinded.

-- These studies may take up to two years.
+- These studies often take around two years.

-- These trials are similar to Phase II trials but on a much larger scale, involving hundreds or even thousands of participants.
+- Phase III trials are similar to Phase II trials, but on a much larger scale, involving hundreds or even thousands of participants.